chennnyl/discord-workshop/README.md

 # Discord Bot Workshop

 This repository hosts the notes and final code of a workshop I authored for [CodeDay](https://codeday.org) Spring 2021; take a look at `workshop.md` for the notes and instructions, and `src/` for the final product.
+You can also view it [on my website!](https://www.lynnux.org/post/dbworkshop)